-September 28 marks the anniversary of the discovery of penicillin by Scottish scientist Alexander Fleming.
-According to the story, on that morning in 1928, Fleming discovered that a petri dish of staphylococcus bacteria that had been inadvertently left out on the windowsill of his London laboratory had become contaminated by a greenish-colored mold—and encircling the mold was a halo of inhibited bacterial growth.
-After taking a sample and developing a culture, Fleming discovered that the mold was a member of the Penicillium genus, and the rest, as they say, is history.
+On September 28, 1928, Scottish scientist Alexander Fleming discovered that a Petri dish of Staphylococcus bacteria that had been inadvertently left out on the windowsill of his London laboratory had become contaminated by a greenish-colored mold—and encircling the mold was a halo of inhibited bacterial growth.
+After taking a sample and developing a culture, Fleming discovered the mold was a member of the Penicillium genus, and the rest, as they say, is history.

 The two Kellogg brothers—Dr. John Harvey Kellogg and his younger brother (and former broom salesman) Will Keith Kellogg—worked at Battle Creek Sanitarium in Michigan, where John was physician-in-chief.
-Both were strict Seventh-Day Adventists, who used their work at the sanitarium to promote the austere dietary and moralist principles of their religion (including strict vegetarianism and a lifelong restraint from excessive sex and alcohol) and to carry out research into nutrition, and the impact of diet on their patients.
-It was during one of these experiments in 1894 that, while in the process of making dough from boiled wheat, one of the Kelloggs left the mash to dry for too long and when it came to be rolled out, it splintered into dozens of individual flakes.
-Curious as to what these flakes tasted, he baked them in the oven—and in the process, produced a cereal called Granose.
-Some later tinkering switched out the wheat for corn, and gave us corn flakes.
+Both were strict Seventh-Day Adventists, who used their work at the sanitarium to promote the austere dietary and moralist principles of their religion (including strict vegetarianism and a lifelong restraint from excessive sex and alcohol).
+They also carried out research into nutrition and the impact of diet on their patients.
+It was during one of these experiments in 1894 that, while in the process of making dough from boiled wheat, one of the Kelloggs left the mash to dry for too long.
+When it came time to be rolled out, the mixture splintered into dozens of individual flakes.
+Curious as to what these flakes tasted like, he baked them in the oven—and in the process, produced a cereal called Granose.
+Some later tinkering switched out the wheat for corn and gave us corn flakes.

-In 1968, a 3M chemist named Dr. Spencer Silver was attempting to create a super-strong adhesive when instead he accidentally invented a super-weak adhesive, which could be used to only temporarily stick things together.
-The seemingly limited application of Silver’s product meant that it sat unused at 3M (then technically known as Minnesota Mining & Manufacturing) for another five years, until, in 1973, a colleague named Art Fry attended one of Silver’s seminars and struck upon the idea that his impermanent glue could be used to stick bookmarks into the pages of his hymnbook.
-It took another few years for 3M to be convinced both of Fry and Silver’s idea and of the salability of their product, but eventually they came up with a unique design that worked perfectly: a thin film of Spencer’s adhesive was applied along just one edge of a piece of paper.
+In 1968, a 3M chemist named Dr. Spencer Silver was attempting to create a super-strong adhesive when, instead, he accidentally invented a super-weak adhesive, which could be used to only temporarily stick things together.
+The seemingly limited application of Silver’s product meant it sat unused at 3M (then technically known as Minnesota Mining & Manufacturing) for another five years, until, in 1973, a colleague named Art Fry attended one of Silver’s seminars and struck upon the idea that his impermanent glue could be used to stick bookmarks into the pages of his hymnbook.
+It took another few years for 3M to be convinced of Fry and Silver’s idea and its salability, but eventually the inventors came up with a unique design that worked perfectly: a thin film of Spencer’s adhesive was applied along just one edge of a piece of paper.
 After a failed test-market push in 1977 as Press ’N Peel, the product went national as the Post-It note in 1980.

-In 1878 or '79 (sources differ), Constantin Fahlberg, a chemist studying the properties of oxidized coal tar at Johns Hopkins University in Baltimore, Maryland, discovered while eating his meal one evening that food he picked up with this fingers tasted sweeter than normal.
-He traced the sweetening effect back to the chemical he had been working with that day (orthosulfobenzoic acid imide, no less) and, noting its potential salability, quickly set up a business mass producing his sweetener under the name Saccharin.
-Although quickly popular (and equally quickly controversial), it would take the sugar shortages of two World Wars to make the discovery truly universal.
+In 1878 or '79 (sources differ), Constantin Fahlberg, a chemistry student studying Professor Ira Remsen at Johns Hopkins University in Baltimore, Maryland, discovered while eating his meal one evening that food he picked up with this fingers tasted sweeter than normal.
+He traced the sweetening effect back to the chemical he had been working with that day: ortho-sulfobenzoic acid imide.
+Thinking he could be on to something, he quickly set up a business mass-producing his sweetener under the more pronounceable name saccharin.
+Although saccharin was popular with consumers, it would take the sugar shortages of two World Wars to make the discovery truly ubiquitous.

 Safety glass—or rather, laminated glass—was accidentally discovered by the French chemist Édouard Bénédictus when he knocked a glass beaker from a high shelf in his laboratory and found, to his surprise, that it shattered but did not break.
 His assistant informed him that the beaker had contained cellulose nitrate, a type of clear natural plastic, that had left a film on the inside of the glass.
 He filed a patent for his discovery in 1909, and it has been in production (albeit in various different forms) ever since.